valefar-on-discord/wagyu-key-gen/README.md

 // If either python3 or pip3 are not found, run the following brew install python3

+go version

+// if go is not found, run the following brew install golang

 brew install node
 pip3 install pyinstaller